Orthodontics FAQs

 • Headache and jaw problems

 Orthodontic treatment can begin at any age.
-Dr Koh can correct orthodontic problems more easily if he detects them at an early age before jaw growth has slowed.
+We can correct orthodontic problems more easily if we detect them at an early age before jaw growth has slowed.
 Early treatment may mean that you can avoid surgery and more serious complications.
 All children should first visit an orthodontist by age 9, or even earlier if parents, the family dentist or the child’s physician detects a problem.

 Appearance has been related to interpersonal skills, popularity, social behaviours, personality style and self-image.
 There can be little doubt that an attractive facial appearance and smile can improve the quality of life in many dimensions.
-Dr Koh considers all factors of facial, cosmetic and dental appearance in planning individual treatment strategies.
+We consider all factors of facial, cosmetic and dental appearance in planning individual treatment strategies.

 Orthodontic treatment can be successful at any age.
 Everyone wants